-- To provide knowledge of principle and practice of surface engineering and coating techniques - To provide knowledge about hardfacing and plating processes. - To familiarise about thin film coating techniques. - To provide knowledge about high energy modification processes
+- To provide knowledge about hardfacing and plating processes. - To familiarise about thin film coating techniques. - To provide knowledge about high energy modification processes

-MODULE I TRIBOLOGY PROCESSES
+TRIBOLOGY PROCESSES MODULE I

 Introduction to tribology, Wear: Types of wear - adhesive, abrasive, oxidative, corrosive, erosive and fretting wear, roles of friction and lubrication and wear testing.